lynxph/lynxph/README.md

 - 🔭 I’m currently working on **AnnTok Staycation Online Booking**

-- 🌱 I’m currently learning **Full-stack development with a side of cyber-security and digital forensics**
+- 🌱 I’m currently learning **Full-stack development with a side of cyber-security and digital forensics, and a little UI/UX Design**

 <h3 align="center">Connect with me:</h3>
 <p align="center">